en_USEnglish

 Prerequisites

-Before installing React JS, make sure you have the following items:
+Before installing React JS, make sure you have the following:

-• NPM NPM is the Node.js package manager and is used to install and manage React JS dependencies.
+• NPM : NPM is the package manager for Node.js and is used to install and manage React JS dependencies.

 Installing React JS

-To install React JS, you can use NPM by executing the following command in your terminal:
+To install React JS, you can use NPM by running the following command in your terminal:

 npm install react

-This command will install React JS and all its necessary dependencies.
+This command will install React JS along with all its necessary dependencies.
 Once the installation is complete, you can start using React JS in your project.

 Components in React JS

 Components are the cornerstone of React JS.
-They encapsulate the logic and interface of a part of your application and can be reused in several places.
-Here's how to create a basic component in React JS :
+They encapsulate the logic and interface of a part of your application and can be reused in multiple places.
+Here's how to create a basic component in React JS:

 import React from 'react';